neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/sparsify-from-scratch-readme.md

 Once you have a Recipe, you can kick off the sparsification process with the `train.py` script.

-This example uses a pre-made sparsification recipe for YOLOv5s from SparseZoo, identified by the following stub:
+This example uses a Sparsification Recipe for YOLOv5s from SparseZoo, identified by the following stub:

 ```bash
 zoo:cv/detection/yolov5-s/pytorch/ultralytics/coco/prunedXXX_quant-none